-- Identify and construct key projects to open up the development potential of the area (see the proposed list of projects in Chapter 5). - Facilitate build-out of the TEA in an incremental or phased manner, whereby development on one portion opens up the possibility of development on a neighboring portion. - Ensure that the projects associated with each phase are included in the applicable capital improvement plans in the correct sequence to ensure needed infrastructure is in place at the appropriate time. - Pursue a wide variety of financing options such as urban renewal districts, local improvement districts, system development charges (SDCs), grant funding, and public-private partnerships (see Chapter 5).
+- Identify and construct key projects to open up the development potential of the area (see the proposed list of projects in Chapter 5). - Facilitate build-out of the TEA in an incremental or phased manner, whereby development on one portion opens up the possibility of development on a neighboring portion. - Continue discussions with Oregon Asphaltic Paving LLC/Tigard Sand and Gravel regarding the timing of quarry reclamation activities that would allow for roadway and infrastructure construction. - Ensure that the projects associated with each phase are included in the applicable capital improvement plans in the correct sequence to ensure needed infrastructure is in place at the appropriate time. - Pursue a wide variety of financing options such as urban renewal districts, local improvement districts, system development charges (SDCs), grant funding, and public-private partnerships (see Chapter 5).